kishanDoshi8/shopping-list-mern/README.md

 # shopping-list-mern

-This app was created using the MERN full-stack which stands for (MongoDB Express React Node.js) alongiwth Redux for state management, JWT for authentication and reactstrap and react-transition-group for intuitive web design.
+This app was created using the MERN full-stack which stands for (MongoDB Express React Node.js) along with Redux for state management, JWT for authentication and reactstrap and react-transition-group for intuitive web design.

 ## Quick start